yjsyyyjszf/dicom_router_parser/README.md

-# *Compass Router* DICOM Transfer Reporting
+# *Compass Imaging Router* DICOM Transfer Reporting

 ## PowerShell Script (v4.0+) to Parse DICOMs
-Copies largest DICOM (.dcm) from source directory to new destination.
+Copies *largest* DICOM (.dcm) from source directory to new destination.
 Then runs a tag dump to extract specific information about each study.
 Note: the largest file size is used to avoid inadvertently parsing presentation states (PR) or stuctured reports (SR).
-Finally this script exports desired metadata to .csv/.xlsx, where each row = 1 instance of a DICOM transfer to the PHSWIMG_RTR.
+Finally this script exports desired metadata to .csv/.xlsx, where each row = 1 instance of a DICOM transfer to the IMG_RTR.

 ## Options: